 The introduction of the red fox has contributed to regional declines and extinctions of a wide range of native animals, particularly among medium-sized ground-dwelling and semi-arboreal mammals, ground-nesting birds and freshwater turtles.

 The spread of foxes across southern Australia in the late 1800s and early 1900s coincided with regional extinctions of several species of bettong, the greater bilby, numbat, bridled nail-tail wallaby and the quokka.

 Many of these species persist only on islands or areas of the mainland where foxes are rare or absent.

-Similarly, foxes have been linked to regional extinctions of four species of ground-nesting birds from western New South Wales and the decline of a further seven such species.
+Similarly, foxes have been linked to regional extinctions of 4 species of ground-nesting birds from western New South Wales and the decline of a further 7 such species.

 Recent studies have shown that foxes continue to suppress populations of several species of rock-wallabies, the eastern grey kangaroo, brush-tailed bettong, long-nosed potoroo and the numbat.
 Several species of bandicoots, common brush-tail possum, common ringtail possum and the Murray River turtle are also affected.
 Numerous attempts to reintroduce threatened native fauna into areas of their former range have also failed because of foxes.

 Predation by the European red fox has been listed as a key threatening process by the NSW Scientific Committee.